cyberbotics/webots-doc/guide/object-road.md

 A simple segment of road allowing to add (or remove) one lane to the road.
 The side where the new lane is added is configurable as well as a lot of others parameters of a regular road.
-Sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))

 ### Field Summary